-Part of that “more” is that I try to use this site to educate people on the illnesses I have and that are adjacent to mine, as well as to help other patients.
-For example, did you know that there are autoimmune forms of arthritis?
-I share information like that because people regularly are surprised when I tell people that.
-And I use documented facts about illnesses from reputable sources and I always include links to the original source.
-It is important to me that I do not perpetuate false information.
-I am not a medical professional, but since I have been a chronic illness patient since 2001, I try to find a use for the things I’ve learned over the years through helping others.
+When you’re reading, keep in mind that I use documented facts about illnesses from reputable sources; I always include links to the original source.
+It is extremely important to me that I do not perpetuate false information.
+And I’m not a medical professional!
+But since I have been a chronic illness patient since 2001, I use the things I’ve learned over the years to help others.
 (It should be good for something, right?)

 All opinions expressed on this site are my own unless they are specifically attributed to individuals.
 You may not re-publish my content without my approval; I own it.
 You can contact me at firstname.lastname@example.org.

 Join my mailing list and get access to my resource library with materials for managing life, chronic illness, and blogging!
-The mailing list goes out weekly at a max.
+The mailing list goes out weekly.